GeorgeGray97/level5-portfolio/INSTRUCTIONS-for-creating-your-agency-site/_START-HERE-jobs-to-do-1.md

 #### Do you need a 'logo'?

-Sometimes the (slightly modified) type on its own might be enough - see Pentagram's branding above for an example.
 Sometimes a symbol can help communicate something about your group.
 What's important is to **get feedback early** from others in the group - don't spend five hours creating a beautiful logo on your own that the rest of the group rejects.
 Try ways of prototyping quickly (on paper?) and ask each other's opinions.
+You can save the logo as a .jpg, .png or .svg file, depending on how complex it is.
+Ask us for help about how to prepare your logo.

 #### Sketch and experiment